denk1k/hedgesage/README.md

 -   [x] Portfolio builder
 -   [x] Fix the live allocations retriever (basically copy functionality from the past allocations retriever)
 -   [x] Prevent rate limits from sec.gov
--   [ ] There is an inefficiency in `runner_do_backtests.py`, as the allocations fetching is done twice.
+-   [ ] There is an inefficiency in `runner_do_backtests.py`, as the allocations fetching is done twice
 -   [ ] Make backtests runnable on GitHub Actions
 -   [x] Allow to export allocations as a CSV
 -   [x] Add link to repo
 -   [ ] Show when allocations were last changed
 -   [ ] Improve the portfolio builder UX - instead of a drawer allowing you to select portfolios, instead there should be a + button on every one of the hedge fund cards, which will add the portfolio to the portfolio builder, which in of itself could be a drawer containing just the selected portfolios instead.
-This is better, because that would make better use of the feature-rich cards that the user would look at anyways and avoid the use of the clumsy checkboxes.
+This is better, because that would make better use of the feature-rich cards that the user would look at anyways and avoid the use of the clumsy checkboxes